Convert SIX to PTIF

 The PTIF (Pyramid Encoded TIFF) file format, developed by Image Magick, is a specialized variant of the TIFF image format designed to store multiple resolutions of the same image within a single file.
 This enables efficient zooming and panning in applications without losing image quality.
 PTIF files are commonly used in geospatial imaging, remote sensing, and medical imaging due to their ability to handle large, high-resolution images efficiently.
 The format was introduced to address the need for handling large image datasets more effectively in these fields.

-Check the file preview quickly and use SIX to PTIF tools if you need to change the conversion settings.
+Check the preview and configure SIX to PTIF tools before proceeding.